This grant had sunsetted but the benefits are still very much visible within Kandiyohi County.

 - Forgivable Loans & Fee Reimbursements

-Forgivable loans will be available to support child care expenses for current child care providers looking to expand or those who are currently working to achieve licensing.
+Forgivable loans were available to support child care expenses for current child care providers looking to expand or those who are currently working to achieve licensing.
 This includes educational materials, equipment, items that address safety, and much more.

 - Mentorship Program

-This program will match those who are new or planning on entering child care with those who are established providers.
-The mentors will receive a stipend for participation and will work with the RCCIP Team to establish the length and detailed specifics of the mentorship program.
+This program matches those who are new or planning on entering child care with those who are established providers.
+The mentors will receive a stipend for participation and will work with the Rural Child Care Innovation Program (RCCIP) team to establish the length and detailed specifics of the mentorship program.

-If you are interested in being a mentor or receiving mentorship please call the EDC at (320) 235-7370 or email Sarah Swedburg at [email protected] or [email protected].
-This program will continue to grow and be developed.
+If you are interested in being a mentor or receiving mentorship please call the EDC at (320) 235-7370 or email Tanna Stucky at [email protected].

 - Employee Assistance Program (EAP)